Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_compsons_stead.md

 ---
 title: Compsons Stead
-description: SPOONI Compson's Stead MLO for RedM - Homestead with cabin and outbuildings.
-Rural property for New Hanover frontier roleplay in Red Dead Redemption 2.
+description: Homestead with cabin and outbuildings in New Hanover.
 ---

 # 🏠 Compsons Stead